LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 When generating entity predicate call cross-reference diagrams, caller nodes are not created for auxiliary predicates.
-For example, if the `meta_compiler` library is used to optimize meta-predicates calls, the diagrams may show predicates that are not apparently called by any other predicate when the callers are from the optimized meta-predicate goals (which are called via library generated auxiliary predicates).
+For example, if the `meta_compiler` library is used to optimize meta-predicate calls, the diagrams may show predicates that are not apparently called by any other predicate when the callers are from the optimized meta-predicate goals (which are called via library generated auxiliary predicates).
 A workaround in this case would be